rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 <summary>Rationale</summary>
 Containers run with a default set of capabilities as assigned by the Container Runtime.
 Capabilities are parts of the rights generally granted on a Linux system to the root user.

-In many cases applications running in containers do not require any capabilities to operate, so from the perspective of the principal of least privilege use of capabilities should be minimized.
+In many cases applications running in containers do not require any capabilities to operate, so from the perspective of the principle of least privilege use of capabilities should be minimized.
 </details>

 **Result:** Not Scored